connervieira/Predator/CONFIGURATION.md

         - `"--set brightness=100% -F 15 -S 5"`
     - For more information on what this setting can be used for, see the FSWebcam documentation by running `man fswebcam`.
 - `audio_alerts`
-    - This setting determines whether or not Predator will make use of audible alerts.
+    - This setting globally determines whether or not Predator will make use of audible alerts.
     - With this is set to `true`, Predator will play subtle alert noises when a plate is detected, and much more prominent noises when a plate in an alert database is detected.
+    - Individual sounds can be be customized as well.
 - `startup_sound`, `notification_sound`, `alert_sound`, `camera1_sound`, `camera2_sound`, `camera3_sound`
     - These are the audio sound effects played when `audio_alerts` is enabled.
         - `startup_sound` is the sound played just after Predator finishes loading.